Risk, Threat, or Vulnerability? How to Tell the Difference

 Modern vulnerability management flips the traditional model on its head.
 Instead of using arbitrary prioritization methods, organizations define their acceptable level of risk and tailor their risk prioritization accordingly based on real-time threat intelligence, advanced data science and machine learning-powered prioritization.
 This matures standard, inefficient, and ineffective vulnerability management into risk-based vulnerability management (RBVM).
 A risk based approach to vulnerability management helps isolate the organization’s top risks, eliminating the need for guesswork and wasted cycles spent chasing vulns that won’t move the needle on risk.
 Ultimately, a modern RBVM program helps you make real, significant strides in lowering your risk profile.

-Threat.
+What is a Threat?
 Today’s cybersecurity landscape roils with an endless stream of potential threats—from malware that plants dangerous executables in your software and ransomware that locks up your systems to specially targeted hacker attacks.
 All of these threats look for a way in, a vulnerability in your environment that they can exploit.
 Some threats, however, hold more potential for exploitation than others.
 The more rich, fresh data you can access and analyze about these threats, the more strategic and impactful decisions you can make regarding your vulnerability management and remediation.

 Real-time threat intelligence can enhance your current efforts to identify the vulnerabilities attackers are discussing, experimenting with or using.
 These bad actors write exploits that are designed to take advantage of known vulnerabilities, and threat intelligence helps you determine how an exploit is actually behaving in the wild and if there are known fixes.
 Details like Common Vulnerability Scoring System (CVSS) data, remediation, vulnerability velocity and volume, exploit data, fixes and patch information can all serve to improve your Security and IT response times, more accurately target your remediation efforts on high-risk vulnerabilities, and provide timely and comprehensive updates to leadership.
 The most advanced solutions even offer predictive modeling, helping you anticipate and annihilate future threats.

-Vulnerability.
+What is a Vulnerability?
 Vulnerabilities are weak spots within your environment and your assets—weaknesses that open you up to potential threats and increased risk.
 And unfortunately, an organization can have thousands, often millions of vulnerabilities.
 Remediating all of them is not feasible, especially when most organizations only have the capacity to patch one out of every ten vulnerabilities.
 While that may sound like a losing battle, the good news is that only 2%-5% of vulnerabilities are likely to be exploited.
 And among those, an even smaller percentage are likely to pose an actual risk to your business, because, for instance, many of those vulnerabilities may not be actively exploited within your industry.
 So much for that old “everything is a risk” approach.